VirtualityForSafety/SharePaper/README.md

 # SharePaper
-SharePaper is an open-source project of a web-based paper repository for a collaborative submission.
+SharePaper is an open-source project of a web-based reference manager for a collaborative submission.
 SharePaper aims to integrate and share multiple authors' thoughts and quotes from various papers.
 Two major features are given from the use of SharePaper:
 - A shared paper repository (as a nature of GitHub repository)